Glasses: United States

 There are claims that insufficiently free market competition inflates the prices of frames, which cost an average of $25–$50 U.S. to make, to an average retail price of $300 in the United States.
 This claim is disputed by some in the industry.

+The United States also prohibits the sale of glasses unless the user has a recent prescription from an optometrist or ophthalmologist, whereas in most of the world, glasses and contact lenses can be bought without needing to get a new eye exam first.
+This means that Americans who lose or break their glasses may be unable to see well until they can get, and pay for, an appointment with an optometrist.
+In most of the world, someone who has lost their glasses merely goes to the nearest store selling glasses and buys a replacement over the counter.

 Redistribution

 Some organizations like Lions Clubs International, Unite For Sight, ReSpectacle, and New Eyes for the Needy provide a way to donate glasses and sunglasses to people on low incomes or no income.
 Unite For Sight has redistributed more than 200,000 pairs.

 Fashion

 Many people require glasses for the reasons listed above.
 There are many shapes, colors, and materials that can be used when designing frames and lenses that can be utilized in various combinations.
 Oftentimes, the selection of a frame is made based on how it will affect the appearance of the wearer.
 Some people with good natural eyesight like to wear eyeglasses as a style accessory.
 In Japan, some companies ban women from wearing glasses.